Republicans ask to stay order blocking lame-duck laws

 MADISON, Wis.
-(AP) — Wisconsin Republicans asked an appeals court Friday to immediately halt a judge's order that blocked GOP-backed laws limiting the powers of Democratic Gov. Tony Evers and Attorney General Josh Kaul.
+(AP) — Wisconsin Republicans asked an appeals court Friday to immediately reinstate GOP-backed laws limiting the powers of Democratic Gov. Tony Evers and Attorney General Josh Kaul.

 He also questioned whether scores of Walker's appointees still have jobs.
 Lawmakers confirmed 82 of Walker's appointees during the December session, ensuring Evers couldn't remove them when he took office.